Seafood Sushi class

 This was a private class for an elegant arty couple from NY, USA and their main dish choice was Sushi roll with seafood, plus egg roll & seaweed salad as sides.
 Such a nice combination of choices for a hot summer night in Tokyo!

-My guest lady preferred to use as little salt as possible (in fact, soy sauce and Miso are both quite salty!) so we adjusted the composition of some recipes.
-This is the beauty of cooking your own dinner!
+My guest lady preferred to use as little salt as possible (in fact, soy sauce and Miso are both quite salty!) so we adjusted some parts of our recipes.
+This is the beauty of cooking your dinner!

 It was their first time to see a whole piece of smoked Bonito and even grate it with your own hands!
 Cheers!!

 They made a few beautiful Sushi rolls and loved our Maguro and salmon, and of course freshly grated Wasabi.
-Fresh Wasabi is not always available at my nearby supermarket (sometimes too dry to grate..) but we were luckly that day I found a nice piece before the class.
-But if not, Wasabi in tubes are not bad at all and they are more commonly used in our daily life .
+Fresh Wasabi is not always available at my nearby supermarket (sometimes too dry to grate..) but we were lucky that day I found a nice piece before the class.
+But if not, Wasabi in tubes are not bad at all and they are more commonly used in our daily life.

-Nice tangy fragrance of fresh Wasabi does not keep long in the fridge.
-If you have some leftover, wrap them in saran wrap and freeze until your next Sushi or Sashimi occasion.
+The nice tangy fragrance of fresh Wasabi does not keep long in the fridge.
+If you have some leftovers, wrap them in saran wrap and freeze until your next Sushi or Sashimi occasion.